 This doesn’t mean that you can’t be fluent in Latin if you want to, but it’s not mandatory; it also doesn’t mean that you don’t have to study ancient Roman culture, because there are differences between then and now.
-But it’s one thing to learn about and understand something from which your own modern culture derives heavily and something with which it has little or no connection to.
+But it’s one thing to learn about the origins of your modern culture and quite another to act as if the present has nothing to do with the past.

 The fact is that you don’t have to turn your life, religious or otherwise, into a perpetual renaissance fair to be a proper Roman polytheist.
 You can certainly go into re-enactment as a hobby or business, but it’s not a pre-requisite, for while religion can be conservative – in the case, ritually conservative – and tradition needs to change in a careful manner so as to remain traditional, it’s not static unless it’s dead or dying.
 If it’s a living religion, it will adapt and evolve to keep up with changing circumstances and constantly reconnect with its surroundings, be they political, social, legal or environmental.
 It doesn’t have to be stuck in the specifics of a given time and place in order to be true and genuine, no matter how relevant a particular period of History may be.
 And if you’re not sure about it, look at Catholicism, which has reached the modern world as an unbroken tradition with over one thousand years.
 Do you think Catholics need to eat, speak and dress like 11th century Europeans, uphold the social structure and values from c.
 1050, recreate a bygone kingdom and submit to a medieval papacy in order to be true Catholics?
 And mind you, unlike Roman polytheism, Catholicism has sacred scriptures that allow for a crystallization of beliefs, ideas and morals as “word of God”.
 If despite that you don’t need to live in a replica of the Middle Ages to be a real Catholic, why should you have to pretend to live in Classical Antiquity to be a proper Roman polytheist?